CSIprinceton/workshop-july-2023/hands-on-sessions/day-3/7-deep-potential-long-range/README.md

 conda activate dp
 dp train input.json
 ~~~
 The training takes about 20 hours using one GPU.
 In this tutorial, we don't have time to wait for the results.
-So, after some steps of training, you can use `Ctrl+c` to kill the job.
+So, after about 2000 steps of training, you can use `Ctrl+c` to kill the job.
 Then you can freeze the model using `dp freeze -o model.pb` But this model haven't been converged, it's just an example.
 We will provide you with converged model in the following exercises.

 ## Exercise2： Comparing DP with DPLR
 This example is aimed to illustrate the improvement of DPLR with respect to DP.
 We will predict the potential energy of the water dimer as a function of the separation distance between the two water molecules using DPLR, and compare it with the results predicted by DP and DFT, which reproduce Fig.5 of [J. Chem.
 Phys.
 156, 124107 (2022)] as shown below.